rustyrussell/bolts/12-offer-encoding.md

 it.
 The merchant can claim an invoice was paid, and once revealed, anyone can claim they paid the invoice, too.[1]

-Providing a key in *invoice_request* allows a user to prove that they were the one to request the invoice.
+Providing a key in *invoice_request* allows the payer to prove that they were the one to request the invoice.
 In addition, the Merkle construction of the BOLT 12 invoice signature allows the user to reveal invoice fields in case of a dispute selectively.